Bobby-Langley/wallApp-web/README.md

 So here it is...

 This is a web app made with the intention of meeting all the requirements of the assignment.
-The initial idea was just to "create" and "read" posts from the database, however I took it one step further and made it so authenticated users could also update and delete their posts.
+The initial idea was just to create and read posts on the web app from the database, however I took it one step further and made it so authenticated users could also update and delete their posts.

 ## Requirements